 Windows and window-frames are one of the first things that new owners choose to replace when settling into a new home.
-Hardware and online stores everywhere sell the materials it takes to replace windows and frames, but then people realize just how many different choices there are.
+Hardware and online stores everywhere sell the materials it takes to replace windows and frames.
+Then, people realize just how many different choices there are.
+Choosing the right materials for your home replacement windows depends on several important factors.
+These factors include weather, wear, light, heat, and moisture.
+In this guide, we explore how to choose the right replacement materials for the windows and frames in your Omaha home – and what to think about before buying new windows.

 Things to Think About

 When buying groceries, most people don’t just grab the first option off the shelf and call it a day.
 It’s the same when choosing replacement windows and frames for the home.
-Shop around, try different options, and consider these important things to think about before settling on a type of material for your home replacement windows.

 Price